The web app coordinates

 amistio bootstrap --repo-url <cloneUrl> --target <path> --account <accountId> --project <projectId> --repository-link <repositoryLinkId> --pairing-code <code>Clone, prepare, and pair a linked repository locally.

-amistio import <code>Pair an existing checkout and import accepted legacy Markdown/MDX docs.
+amistio import <code>Pair an existing checkout and import accepted legacy brain docs plus recognized repo-local IDE and local AI memory or instruction files.

 amistio pair --account <accountId> --project <projectId> --pairing-code <code>Pair a local checkout with a web project.